 To say hello, ask a question, or pitch a syllabus, email us at firstname.lastname@example.org.
 For pitches, please provide a few sentences describing the overall concept, structure, and layout (if relevant) of your syllabus, along with a short bio and examples of past work (if available).
 We offer contributors a $50 honorarium for their syllabi; the rate is very modest as Syllabus is a self-funded publication.

 The creators and editors of Syllabus are Julia Gunnison and Gillian Waldo.
 Julia and Gillian are two children piled on each other’s shoulders underneath a large trench coat, where they disguise themselves as one adult human being.
-They are writers and filmmakers based in Cambridge, MA and Milwaukee, WI, respectively.
+They are writers and filmmakers based in Brooklyn, NY and Milwaukee, WI, respectively.

 The illustrations on this site are by Lydia Milano.